jesperancinha/images-go/README.md

 ---

-This library is to give support to image handling for the GoLang projects
+This library gives support to image handling for the GoLang projects

 ## How to build